Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Limit: Espionage /5

 #### -=[ Cunning Blow ]=-
 If you attack an opponent within 10 IC after you've successfully defended against an attack they made which targeted you, you have a +4 bonus to Accuracy.

-Attacks which use the result of a defensive roll as your accuracy (such as Halting Blow) can not benefit from this Ability.
+Passive defenses (such as DR, or Crossroads of Heaven, or Genjutsu defense rolls) do not trigger Cunning Blow, nor does any form of Blocking.
+Defensive Interrupts which stop a set amount of damage (i.e., Earth Shore Return) are considered successful only if they completely stop the attack.
+Defensive interrupts which become attacks do not gain the benefit from the successful defense which triggered them.

 - Base Cost: 50
 - Requires: 20 Espionage